chirpwireless/docs.chirpwireless.io/docs/Dashboard/Browantbmh110.md

 # Browan TBMH110

-Please make sure that your model is ending on 110, model 100 is not supported on Chirps Network
+Ensure that your model ends with 110, as the model 100 is not compatible with the Chirps Network.

 ## Step1

-Navigate to app.chirpwireless.io and log in to your dashboard
+Log in to your dashboard at app.chirpwireless.io

 ![Simple](image1.jpg)

 ## Step2

-Once on your dashboard Click On Gateways
+Once logged in, click on "Gateways" in your dashboard.

 ![Simple](image2.jpg)

 ## Step3

-Click on "Add gateway"
+Select "Add gateway"

 ![Simple](image3.jpg)

 ## Step4